coleygroup/molpal/README.md

 ### GPU usage
 MolPAL will automatically use a GPU if it detects one.
 If this is undesired, use the following command before running: `export CUDA_VISIBLE_DEVICES=''`

+## Object Model
+MolPAL is a software for batched, Bayesian optimization in a virtual screening environment.
+At the core of this software is the `molpal` library, which implements several classes that handle specific elements of the optimization routine.

+__Explorer__: An [`Explorer`](molpal/explorer.py) is the abstraction of the optimization routine.
+It ties together the `MoleculePool`, `Acquirer`, `Encoder`, `Model`, and `Objective`, which each handle (roughly) a single step of a Bayesian optimization loop, into a full optimization procedure.
+Its main functionality is defined by the `run()` method, which performs the optimization until a stopping condition is met, but it also defines other convenience functions that make it amenable to running a single iteration of the optimization loop and interrogating its current state if optimization is desired to be run interactively.

+__MoleculePool__: A [`MoleculePool`](molpal/pools/base.py) defines the virtual library (i.e., domain of inputs) and caches precomputed feature representations, if feasible.

+__Acquirer__: An [`Acquirer`](molpal/acquirer/acquirer.py) handles acquisition of unlabeled inputs from the MoleculePool according to its `metric` and the prior distribution over the data.
+The [`metric`](molpal/acquirer/metrics.py) is a function that takes an input array of predictions and returns an array of equal dimension containing acquisition utilities.

+__Featurizer__: A [`Featurizer`](molpal/featurizer.py) computes the uncompressed feature representation of an input based on its identifier for use with clustering and models that expect vectors as inputs.

+__Model__: A [`Model`](molpal/model/base.py) is trained on labeled data to produce a posterior distribution that guides the sequential round of acquisition

+__Objective__: An [`Objective`](molpal/objectives/base.py) handles calculation of the objective function for unlabeled inputs

 ## Hyperparameter Optimization
 While the default settings of MolPAL were chosen based on hyperparameter optimization with Optuna, they were calculated based on the context of structure-based discovery our computational resources.
 It is possible that these settings are not optimal for your particular problem.
 To adapt MolPAL to new circumstances, we recommend first generating a dataset that is representative of your particular problem then peforming hyperparameter optimization of your own using the `LookupObjective` class.
 This class acts as an Oracle for your particular objective function, enabling both consistent and near-instant calculation of the objective function for a particular input, saving time during hyperparameter optimization.